-- Express a compliment and/or complaint pertaining to your care or treatment.
-Your compliments/complaints may be directed to your nurse, physician, or the department director.
-A Patient Relations phone line is also available Monday through Friday from 8:00-4:30 PM at 332-4742 or 932-4742.
+- To submit a written or verbal grievance pertaining to your care or treatment.
+Your grievances may be directed to your nurse, physician, Department Director or to Patient Relations.
+A Patient Relations email is available at firstname.lastname@example.org.
+A Patient Relations phone line is available Monday through Friday from 8:00-4:30 PM at 540-932-4742.
 Voicemail is available during non-business hours, along with Instructions for reaching the Nursing Supervisor on duty.
-You may also register a complaint with: The Virginia Department of Health, Complaint Intake, Office of Licensure and Certification, 9960 Mayland Drive, Suite 401, Henrico, VA 23233-1463, by phone at (800) 955-1819, by fax at (804) 527-4503, or by email at OLC-Complaints [at] vdh.virginia.gov; The Joint Commission, Office of Quality and Patient Safety, One Renaissance Boulevard, Oakbrook Terrace, IL 60181, by fax at (630) 792-5636, by email at patientsafetyreport [at] jointcommission.org, or online at https://www.jointcommission.org/resources/patient-safety-topics/report-a-patient-safety-event/.
+You may also register a grievance with: The Virginia Department of Health, Complaint Intake, Office of Licensure and Certification, 9960 Mayland Drive, Suite 401, Henrico, VA 23233-1463, by phone at (800) 955-1819, by fax at (804) 527-4503, or by email at OLC-Complaints@vdh.virginia.gov.

 You have the responsibility of/for: